French cheese: j’adore le fromage

 Overseas travel might not be an option right now, but thanks to the magic of the internet, you can still enjoy a European experience without even having to find your passport, or change out of your PJs.
 For the first time ever, the highly anticipated Bon Fromage Festival of European Cheese is being held online, bringing the wonderful world of French cheese to homes across Australia.
-A celebration of Frances’ finest fromage, the virtual cheese festival launched on Saturday and will run through to Sunday, November 29.
+A celebration of Frances’ finest fromage, the virtual cheese festival launched on Saturday and will run until November 29.

 The festival offers cheese lovers access to interactive demonstrations that will take you on a gastronomical journey as you master the art of French cheese from the comfort of home.